jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

 `org.springframework.geode.config.annotation.ClusterAwareConfiguration`
-logger to `INFO`, you get more details from the `@EnableClusterAware` functionality when applying the logic to determine the presence of an VMware GemFire cluster, such as which explicitly or implicitly configured connections were successful.
+logger to `INFO`, you get more details from the `@EnableClusterAware` functionality when applying the logic to determine the presence of an [vmware-gemfire-name] cluster, such as which explicitly or implicitly configured connections were successful.

 The following example shows typical output: